 -

-First, I participated in the organization's new grants convention creation process, contributing insights from hands-on testing and real-world scenarios.
-This collaborative effort ensured the new standards would be practical, not just theoretical.
+First, I participated in DataOps conversations about the grants convention creation process, contributing insights from hands-on testing and real-world scenarios.
+This collaborative effort ensured the new standards would be practical on my database, not just theoretical.

 -